 What does the proposal process look like?

 Grantee organizations meet with our Director of Philanthropic Partnerships to share information about their work, budget, and needs.
 Based on a series of conversations documented by Tzedek staff, a proposal is created collaboratively.
 Grantees have an opportunity to read, edit, add and share back grant proposals and reports.
 The goal of the collaborative proposal is to capture information and document the relationship rather than to advocate for funding per se.
-Being in ongoing conversations and documenting our meetings with grantees is part of how we meet the requirements established by the IRS for private foundations.
+Being in ongoing conversations and documenting our meetings with grantees is part of how we meet the requirements established by our parent foundation, the Morton and Barbara Mandel Family Foundation, who disburses funds to our grantee organizations and must follow IRS reporting guidelines.
 Current multi-year grantees who are renewed for continued funding do not submit a new proposal.

 How do you decide what organizations get funded?